Western sanctions tighten squeeze on Iran oil exports

 "America knows that if there is a war on Iran, this means that the whole region will be set alight, with no limit to the fires," Hezbollah deputy Sheikh Naim Qassem told Reuters.

-The United States and Israel have not ruled out a military strike on Iran to halt its nuclear program.
+The United States and Israel have not ruled out a military strike on Iran to halt its nuclear programme.

 Rising petrol prices are a hot issue ahead of the U.S. presidential elections in November.
-Republicans are trying to tap voter anger to criticize Obama and his Democratic party's energy policy.
+Republicans are trying to tap voter anger to criticise Obama and his Democratic party's energy policy.

 Fortunately for oil consumers, Saudi Arabia, home to the world's biggest spare oil cushion, has also boosted production in the last two months.